 Since I read it as a Christian, however, I could not help but read it from my perspective.
 I do not know how non-Christians would appreciate the book.
 Although I had been familiar with the political situation during the era, The Bronze Bow helped it come alive.
 I had never before thought of Jesus’ advent from the perspective of an angry Jewish child and the Roman occupation.

 The Bronze Bow is a complex novel.
 Although won the Newbery Award as a superb book for children, this is not a book for young or immature children to read.
 There are so many subtleties in character and setting that can easily be missed.
 Even the plot is subtle.
-It requires careful or at least interested reading to get the full power.
+It requires careful or at least interesting reading to get the full power.
 As such, I cannot recommend it to most children.
 For those willing to put the effort into reading and understanding, however, The Bronze Bow is incredibly memorable and powerful.